 However, in order to introduce variability and more naturalness in the system's answer, the history of the dialogue and a set of different templates with the same meaning is kept.
 So in each turn of the dialogue the system gives its answers using different templates for the same kind of information.
-In addition, the system is ready to include a complete text generation module [17] designed for aTTemps, and based on linguistic components.
-This text generation module is already integrated in the non VoiceXML-oriented system development.
+In addition, the system is ready to include a complete text generation module [13] designed for aTTemps, and based on linguistic components.

-4.6.
-Implementation
+4.6 Implementation

 Structurally the dialogue has been built by means of a set of VoiceXML dialogue documents, stored in a web server, that contained each one a differentiated part of the dialogue.
 For example, the initial document gives the welcome message, gets the first utterances from the user and invokes the document containing the part of the dialogue that fits the user needs.
-This VoiceXML document has been included in the Appendix.

 As we stated before, we decided to make the development of the dialogue manager as independent as possible from the managing of the speech technology in order to clarify the dialogue manager, and also to build a dialogue independent platform that can be easily reused by dialogue managers for other domains than the meteorological one.
-So we built a framework for dialogue managers and the dialogue manager itself based on the VoiceXML language, enabling telephony applications to be developed in an openstandards based environment.
-In Fig. 4 it is shown how the portable framework among different domains application changes the development of this kind of information systems (IS).
-Without the voice technology integration framework, both the voice technology and the dialogue manager development had to be mixed.
-While now, with the framework, we can develop the dialogue manager much more independently.
-For a deeper description of the framework see [18].
+So we built a framework for dialogue managers and the dialogue manager itself based on the VoiceXML language, enabling telephony applications to be developed in an open-standards based environment.